MartinMiles/xm-cloud/README.md

  - [Build Components with Coveo Headless Controllers in Next.js](https://www.getfishtank.com/insights/build-components-with-coveo-headless-controllers-in-nextjs) - Step‑by‑step tutorial on leveraging Coveo Headless controllers in Next.js to build dynamic search components.
  - [Customizing Coveo Atomic with Headless](https://www.getfishtank.com/insights/customizing-coveo-atomic-with-headless) - Detailed guide to integrating headless technology with Coveo Atomic for a tailored, high‑performance search interface.
  - [How to Control the Content in Coveo's Excerpt Field](https://www.getfishtank.com/insights/how-to-control-the-content-in-coveos-excerpt-field) - Learn techniques for managing and customizing the excerpt field in Coveo search results to improve content relevancy and user engagement.
+ - [How to Edit Excerpts in Coveo Atomic for React](https://www.getfishtank.com/insights/how-to-edit-excerpts-in-coveo-atomic-for-react) - Step‑by‑step guide to customize and refine excerpt display in Coveo Atomic when using React, enhancing search result presentation.

 ## Debugging

 ## Development